Jacobventer/iot_environmental_data_pipeline/readme.md

 ________________________________________

 ## Operational Scenario
-Environmental sensors are deployed throughout the Kungwini municipality and collect measurements at regular intervals.
+Environmental sensors are deployed throughout the Kungwini municipality.
+Sensor measurements are collected continuously and processed every 6 hours in batches.

 Telemetry data is processed every 6 hours in batches.
 The generated dashboard allows city planners to: